 The Department of Banking partnered with the Consumer Federation of America's America Saves Week to promote personal savings and wise investing.

-In recognition of his many years of service to the agency, the Commissioner has authorized the release of a special Securities Bulletin issue dedicated to Securities Division Director Ralph Lambiase, who is retiring.
+In recognition of his many years of service to the agency, the Commissioner has authorized the release of a special Securities Bulletin issue dedicated to outgoing Securities Division Director Ralph Lambiase.

 On September 26, 2010, the National White Collar Crime Center (NW3C) Board of Directors presented the Department of Banking’s Securities and Business Investments Division with NW3C’s Member Agency Award for Excellence for contributions involving the prevention, investigation and prosecution of economic and high-tech crime.